TY-Cheng/n225-open-gap-tail/docs/results_snapshot.md

 - direct information-set transitions;
 - direct-quantile anchor versus promoted filtered-tail row;
-- unsupported benchmark-floor versus promoted-row dominance claims.
+- unsupported cross-suite dominance claims between the benchmark floor and promoted filtered-tail rows.

-The benchmark-floor to promoted-row comparison is not registered as a headline cross-suite DM claim in the compact table.
+The comparison between the benchmark floor and promoted filtered-tail rows is not registered as a primary cross-suite DM claim in the compact table.
 Separate heatmaps visualize the coverage-admissible comparison set, but they should be read as restricted diagnostics rather than replacement evidence for the promoted-row gates.

 ### 6.2 Murphy, Severity, And Stress Diagnostics